 Is It Worth Installing a Solar Panel System?

 The worth of installing a solar panel system depends on your annual electricity bills, geographic location, and your want to be eco-friendly.
-The only issue with a solar panel system is the high initial costs of setting up.
+The only issue with a solar panel system is the high initial costs of setting it up.
 However, it’s a one-time investment.
 The monetary savings that follow are worth it.

-A wise way to make it worth it would be to follow the calculations as mentioned earlier and make an informed decision based on the analysis.
+A wise way to make it worth it would be to follow the calculations mentioned earlier and make an informed decision based on the analysis.